 Multiple ledgers in one using funds

-We can’t stress how important the ability is to have many ledgers that self balance.
-Each of these smaller ledgers then roll up into one organizational ledger.
+We can’t stress how important the ability is to have many ledgers that self-balance.
+Each of these smaller ledgers then rolls up into one organizational ledger.
 And just as important, at each level, the church accounting system has to produce the reports needed — ie at the fund level and the entire organization.
 This gives the organization the ability to see one set of books for say the Youth ministry.
-This Youth ministry is viewed alone from all other ministries.
+This Youth Ministry is viewed alone from all other ministries.
 It also allows the organization to see all the ledgers rolled up into one set of reports.
-For example, you can see the General, Youth, and Mission fund and have their numbers combined to see how the overall organization is financially.
+For example, you can see the General, Youth, and Mission funds and have their numbers combined to see how the overall organization is financially.

 Tagging Transactions with Funds in Church Accounting

-So how does a transaction look in a fund based church accounting software?
-If you remember, in a for-profit we had a credit and debit when the organization paid for the food.
-In a not-for-profit we would do the same credit and debit, but we would “tag” it with the fund.
+So how does a transaction look in a fund-based church accounting software?
+If you remember, in a for-profit we had credits and debits when the organization paid for the food.
+In a not-for-profit, we would do the same credit and debit, but we would “tag” it with the fund.
 It’s this tagging that helps create the reports and keeps everything in balance.
 The “tag” acts like an extra piece of information that we can programmatically filter on.
-During the filter process we pull out only transactions that have the fund we are seeking.
-In this case it is the General fund.
-So what does this look like using the same example as before for the monthly executive food bill of $75.00.
+During the filter process, we pull out only transactions that have the fund we are seeking.
+In this case, it is the General fund.
+So what does this look like using the same example as before for the monthly executive food bill of $75.00?
 And the checking account has a balance of $500.00.